Day trips from Gothenburg

 One of the easiest historic homes to visit from Gothenburg is Gunnebo Slott.
 This grand, wooden mansion is just 9km from the city centre and is easy to reach using public transport.

-On a guided tour of the building you’ll see some lavish interior design and learn how wealthy Swedes lived in the 18th and 19th centuries.
-There are some lovely formal gardens to enjoy, and there’s also a very good café that serves food prepared with ingredients from the mansion’s own allotment.
+On this guided walking tour of the building and its gardens, you’ll see some lavish interior design and learn how wealthy Swedes lived in the 18th and 19th centuries.

 You can read more about visiting Gunnebo Slott in this guide.